MasoudBimar/Typescript-Step-by-Step/src/4-generics-with-typescript/generic-with-typescript.md

 };
 ```

-### Because these types are pretty usefull they are actually built into Typescript
+### Because these types are quite useful, they are built into TypeScript

 Typescript Utility Types